Michael Vono: Ordained ministry

 Vono was ordained to the diaconate on June 26, 1976, and to the priesthood on February 12, 1977.
 He became assistant rector of All Saints Church in Worcester, Massachusetts, before being called to Christ Church in Leicester, Massachusetts, in 1980 to serve as its vicar.
 A month later, the mission church was made into a parish church and he became its first rector.
-In 1990, he took a sabbatical and went to Rome to spend time at the Anglican Center.
+In 1990, he took a sabbatical at the Anglican Centre in Rome.
 In 1992 he accepted the post of rector of St. Paul's Within the Walls in Rome, Italy, where he remained until 2010.

 Bishop

 On April 24, 2010, Vono was elected on the third ballot as Bishop of the Rio Grande.
-He was consecrated on October 24, 2010, by Presiding Bishop Katharine Jefferts Schori at the Hilton Hotel in Albuquerque, New Mexico.
+He was consecrated on October 24, 2010, with Presiding Bishop Katharine Jefferts Schori as chief consecrator at the Hilton Hotel in Albuquerque, New Mexico.
 He was then installed at St John's Cathedral on October 24.
 He remained in office until his retirement on November 3, 2018.